The Complete 2020 Small Business Guide To Holiday Shipping: Deadlines, Prices, & How To Save

 Get Started On Your Holiday Shipping

-Holiday shipping is crucial.
-If you and a competitor are equal in all other things, you’d better make sure you have the better shipping options.
+Shipping is the key to eCommerce success during the busy holiday season.
+If you and a competitor are equal in all other things, you’d better make sure you have superior shipping options.
 How do you do that?
 By knowing your inventory inside and out, including how much it weighs; by checking prices between the carriers and deciding on a shipping plan to utilize during the holiday season; and by understanding whether outsourcing or using a shipping service is the right choice.

 The holiday shipping rush starts now.
 People are already thinking about holiday purchases; make it easy for them to choose your business.
 Check out our other articles on shipping to make sure you are prepared for the holiday rush.